What Is a Traumatic Brain Injury?

 TBI Damages Cover More Than Medical Treatment

 While the initial care for a traumatic brain injury can feel like the biggest expense, the potential for long-term consequences means any compensation you receive should consider future costs.
-A personal injury attorney can work to include damages for:
+A Michigan personal injury attorney can work to include damages for:

 • The pain, suffering, and reduced quality of life you experienced